Wednesday, December 18, 2024

 Pork should be cooked to a temperature of 165*F

-Beef should be ccoked to desired rareness
+Beef should be cooked to desired rareness

 Internal Cooking Temperatures for Whole Beef (Steak)